Tag: vintage

 Charter Oaks vs. Yale, June 20, 1870.

+Gershom Hubbell might have been overshadowed by the presence of Morgan Bulkeley, but his contributions were in the grassroots.
 In addition to pioneering the game, Hubbell was also a three-term City Council member of Hartford’s 7th Ward, an expert electrician and a championship pool player.
-He is credited with introducing the first telephones to Bell Telephone Company and with starting the first telephone exchange in Hartford.
-Hubbell owned a local billiards hall on Pearl Street during the late 1860’s called Charter Oak Billiard Hall.
+He is credited with introducing the first telephones to Bell Telephone Company and with starting Hartford’s first telephone exchange.
+Hubbell owned a billiards hall on Pearl Street during the late 1860’s called Charter Oak Billiard Hall.

 Base Ball Convention, Hartford, 1870.